Learn about what New Zealand cheddar is like in the United States, where to get it, and how to use it.

 This doesn't mean that all orange cheese is of low quality now.
 I have had plenty of American made orange cheese that was pretty good.
 I don't think it's quality issue as much now as it has become tradition.

 This is going to refer to the New Zealand cheddar I have eaten in America.
 In New Zealand itself you may find different aged cheddar just like you would here.
-My experience with New Zealand cheddar is that it has been a sharp, but not really sharp cheddar.
+My experience with New Zealand cheddar is that it has had a sharp flavor, but not really sharp cheddar.
 Most likely aged in the range of 9-12 months.

-At this point the cheddar has a buttery finish and is not too dry.
-I am not a real sharp cheddar, so this is as sharp as I would go.
+At this point the cheddar has a smooth texture with a buttery finish.
+It is not too dry.
+I am not a real sharp cheddar, so this is as sharp as I would go for straight up eating.

 Absolutely!
 I love it using it for mac & cheese.

 The cheese melts well and is sharp enough to provide the flavor you want.
 I highly recommend giving it a try.